trailblazer/trailblazer.github.io/gems/representable/3.0/api.md

 # Representable API

-In Representable, we differentiate between three different APIs.
+In Representable, we differentiate between three APIs.

 The [declarative API](#declarative-api) is how we define representers.
 You can learn how to use those representers by reading about the very brief [public API](#public-api).
 Representable is extendable without having to hack existing code: the [function API](function-api.html) documents how to use its options to achieve what you need.